danielguillan/quantity-queries/README.md

 # Quantity Queries mixins

 Simple quantity queries mixins for Sass.
 Use quantity as a condition.
-Learn more about quantity queries in this [http://alistapart.com/article/quantity-queries-for-css](A List Apart article).
+Learn more about quantity queries in this [A List Apart article](http://alistapart.com/article/quantity-queries-for-css).

 ## Install